Things to do nearby Little Gem

 Maryport also boasts a popular Aquarium on the harbour, a variety of shops, Go Karting, a climbing wall, and a coastal golf course.
 There is a train station in the centre of town and from here you can set off up the coast to the historical Border City of Carlisle or south to Barrow along a route that hugs the coast for much of the length of the county.

 Walking and cycling is also an option from the town, with routes along the seafront.
 Head north and you will find yourself in the stunning Solway Coast Area of Outstanding Natural Beauty with its long, sandy beaches, views across to Scotland, pretty seaside villages, and nature reserves.
-Stop off at Allonby for fish and chips and ice cream, meet the farm animals at The Gincase, or explore the cobbled streets and seafront arcade in Silloth.
+Stop off at Allonby for fish and chips and ice cream, explore the cobbled streets and seafront arcade in Silloth, or enjoy a bit of birdwatching.

 Following the coast south, you will also find plenty of attractions.
 The old industrial town of Workington is just 10 minutes away and is now the shopping hub of West Cumbria.
-With a pedestrianised high street, a variety of shops, a multi-screen cinema, two museums, two theatres, and even a trampoline park, there’s plenty to keep you busy.
+With a pedestrianised high street, a variety of shops, two museums and two theatres, there’s plenty to keep you busy.
 Workington also has a busy nightlife scene with plenty of pubs and bars.
 For something quieter, why not head to Hall Park where you will find ruined and mysterious Curwen Hall.
 Follow the path through the leafy park and down to the river where you might see salmon jumping or herons flying high above.
 Look out for the remains of Cuckoo Arch en-route: the ghost of a World War 2 soldier is said to wait there for his fiancé!

 Whitehaven is a Georgian town that was once an important port.
 It has a pretty harbour with shops and the occasional tall ship!
 Why not head to The Beacon, a lighthouse-style museum that has regular interactive exhibitions and lots of interesting information about the history and heritage of the area.
 For something more piratical, head to The Rum Story and learn about the history of rum and piracy in the area.